TediusTimmy/DeciCalc/README.md

 Examples:
 `A$1+@SUM(C2:D3)+4/7`

 Cell references are like `A1` or `$B$2`.
 Anchoring row or column with '$' only matters when you copy/paste cells.
 Functions start with '@' like in DOS spreadsheet applications; their arguments are separated by semicolons (';').
 Ranges use the colon (':').
 You can do comparisons with '=', '>=', '<=', '>', '>', or '<>': the result is 1.0 for true and 0.0 for false.
 Use '&' to concatenate the string representations of two cells.
+The only half-attempt at internationalization that is supported is that 12,5 and 12.5 are treated the same.
+When you type a comma on numeric input, all of the numeric outputs will change to displaying a comma.

 Standard Library